 A security deposit is required of all resident students.
 If no damage occurs during the student's enrollment, the entire security deposit will be refunded once the Business Office receives clearance from the Student Development Office.
+However, if you have an outstanding account balance, any security deposit refund will be applied to the account balance.
 Failure to properly check out of a room will result in the forfeiture of the security deposit.
 If damage occurs due to negligence or misuse or if professional cleaning is required at the end of residency due to negligence, the deposit will be used to offset these costs.
 Additionally, students will be responsible for the cost of repairs or cleaning if those costs exceed the amount of the deposit.